TobikoData/sqlmesh/docs/concepts/audits.md

 ```

 ### number_of_rows
 Ensures that the number of rows in the model's table exceeds the configured threshold.
-For incremental models this check only applies to a data interval that is being evaluated, and not to the entire table.
+For incremental models, this check only applies to a data interval that is being evaluated, not to the entire table.

 Example:
 ```sql linenums="1"